shahadarsh/hashicorp-workshop/README.md

-# hashicorp-workshop
+# HashiCorp Workshop
-Exercises for hashicorp-workshop
+Exercises for Hashicorp Workshop

-### Steps
+###Prerequisites

+#### Create AWS account
+1. All exercises require an AWS account so create an account if you don't have it

 #### Create IAM user
-1. Create a user with name "usr_consul" with Programmatic access & in Admin group
+1. Create a user with name "usr_hashicorp" with Programmatic access & in Admin group
-2. Save "Access key ID" & "Secret access key" somewhere
+2. Save "Access key ID" & "Secret access key" somewhere locally

+#### Install AWS CLI
+1. Install AWS CLI following instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)

+### Workshop Steps

+#### Configure AWS CLI with a profile
+Configure AWS CLI by typing `aws configure` in your terminal & following the instructions This profile will be used for access_key, secret_key etc.

 #### Build AMI using Packer
 [Read Here](packer/README.md)